Sandy Lyle: Legacy

 As a player, Lyle is known for his cool temperament and placid exterior.
 In his peak years, he was very long from the tee and through the set, and had enough accuracy to master any course.
 His achievements inspired fellow rivals such as Nick Faldo and Ian Woosnam to raise their games, and go on to win the majors.
 Lyle published his first book, "To the Fairway Born" in 2006.
 In the same year he was assistant captain to Ian Woosnam when Europe won the Ryder Cup.
 He had been hoping to be picked as the captain for the 2010 European Ryder Cup team but missed out to Colin Montgomerie.

 In July 2009, Lyle became involved in a public row with Colin Montgomerie where he unfavourably compared Montgomerie's actions at the Indonesian Open four years previously with his own actions in not completing a round at the 2008 Open Championship.
 Reaction to this was mixed with some players supporting Lyle while other players and commentators felt that Lyle's timing was unfortunate and that any point he may have had was lost in the ensuing controversy.

 Personal life

 Lyle lives in Scotland.
 He is married to Jolande.
-They have two children: Lonneke and Quintin.
+They have two children.